sc23ui/CACR/README.md

 ## Chrome Extension

-Open [chrome://extensions/](chrome://extensions/) and drag/drop delta-chrome-ext.crx onto that page to install.
-Click the Delta icon in the toolbar, and enter the directory to this repo on your local computer into the plugin and save.
+Open [chrome://extensions/](chrome://extensions/) and check the box labeled `Developer mode` in the top right.
+Drag/drop this repository folder onto that page to install the plugin.
+Click the Delta icon in the toolbar and verify the plugin opens.
 To use the local CSS instead of the remote, just click the Big Red Button.

 ## Override Stylesheets